Fixed Income

 Quick resources

-Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, discusses drivers of fixed income performance in Q1, tariff impacts in Q2, and changes to the team’s outlook and positioning.
+Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, gives an overview of fixed income markets in Q2 and insight into the team’s outlook and positioning going into Q3.

 Transcript